ju-mc/art-critic/README.md

 # art-critic

 This is a simple game I made last night using pygame and GPT-4.
+This is a first draft that lacks a proper UI.
+I am working on a web app version and I will post an update here when that is completed.

 The user draws on a canvas while being observed by a pixelated "art critic".